 xxx.
 At least 5 % of the total cost of the project i.e. ₹ 750.00 Crores shall be earmarked towards the corporate social responsibility and item-wise details along with time bound action plan shall be prepared and submitted to the Ministry's Regional Office at Bhubaneswar.
 Implementation of such program shall be ensured accordingly in a time bound manner.

 It is being complied as per the requirement under the Companies Act.
-The amount spent by the Company on Corporate Social Responsibility (CSR) activities is given below.
-A total of \gtrless 4917.25 Crores spent in and around Jamshedpur since FY'11 (since inception of 9.7 MTPA Projects) till FY'25(H1) are as follows:
+The amount spent by the Company on Corporate Social Responsibility (CSR) activities is ₹ 242.28 Crores spent in East Singhbhum area including Jamshedpur area for FY'25.